FMC64/spp/README.md

 Honestly, it is tempting to go all the way in there and not support `arabic` notation altogether.
 That would be in the spirit of the language.
 But that would make the language much less attractive to beginners so both options are redundently available.

 As for the literals themselves, they have their own lossless unnamed type, just wide enough to represent the value with full precision.
 They can only be represented on the host during compile-time.
 Lossless compile-time operations involving multiple literals is possible.
 They may need to be `lossy` converted to the target type if not representable in binary.
-Futhermore, literals are in two sets: binary fixed-point unsigned integers and reals, the former being a subset of the latter.
+Futhermore, literals are in two sets: binary fixed-point unsigned integers and positive reals, the former being a subset of the latter.
 Bitwise operations can only be operated on binary fixed-point unsigned integers.

 Let's explore how to express a positive literal (a negative one is defined by using the prefix `-` unary operator):